moxy-community/Moxy/README.md

 [@lion4ik](https://github.com/lion4ik)

-You may also find them in [contributors page of old project](https://github.com/Arello-Mobile/Moxy/graphs/contributors)
+You may also find them in [contributors page of the old project](https://github.com/Arello-Mobile/Moxy/graphs/contributors)

 ## Contributing
 Install code style to your IntelliJ or Android Studio. `MoxyAndroid.xml`